How to read the labeling of cosmetic products?

 Precautions

-This section of the labeling is especially relevant, since it helps us to identify the measures that we must take for a good use of the product.
+This section of the labeling is especially relevant, as it helps us to identify the measures that we must take for a good use of the product.
 We must always read them and act with caution and care with all our cosmetics.
+Some labels also include warnings about allergies or population groups for which their use is not recommended.

 Directions for use

-Normally most cosmetics include in their labeling the correct directions for use, in order to ensure a correct use of the product itself.
+Normally most cosmetics include in their labeling the correct directions for use, to ensure a correct use of the product itself.
+It is important to follow these directions to get the most out of the product and to ensure its safety.

 Iconography